Table of Contents

 While there’s a host of gaming mice, not all of them are suitable for users with small hands.
 Many are large and heavy, making them unwieldy for such users.
-Therefore, if you’re looking for the best gaming mice for small hands, your choices are a bit limited.
+Therefore, if you’re looking for a great gaming mice for small hands, your choices are a bit limited.

 Fortunately, there are quite a few great mice that are made to be lightweight and small, making them perfect for your use case.
 There are options from reputable brands such as Cooler Master, Razer, and Glorious PCMR, and all of the ones on the list below are excellent choices.